Measurements for selecting Clock Motors & Hands (Scroll Down)

-How to Choose Clock Inserts - New & Replacements - Your Key Measurements
+How to Choose Clock Inserts - New Projects & Replacements - Your Key Measurements

 (B) When you find an insert that you like, Click for More Info to see the hole size (C) the insert will fit into.
 The listing will also tell you the type of mounting the insert uses.
 Some have a rubber gasket, others have tab style pressure fit.